angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 ### Continuous Integration testing
 It usually makes sense to create dedicated `ci` npm script in `package.json` which will execute all the tests when project is built in the CI environment, such a command can look like `"ci": "npm run lint && npm run test &&  npm run build"`...

-## TODO 9 - Analyze application

-Analyzing the application can come in handy when debugging produced bundle size...

-1. Install `npm install -D esbuild-visualizer source-map-explorer http-server`
-2. Add `"analyze": "ng build --stats-json --output-hashing none --named-chunks && esbuild-visualizer --template treemap --metadata dist/product-app/stats.json --filename dist/product-app/analyse/index.html && http-server -o -c-1 ./dist/product-app/analyse/"` to your `package.json` file
-3. Try to run the `analyze` command and explore the website in opened tab
-4. Add `"analyze:sme": "ng build --source-map --output-hashing none --named-chunks && source-map-explorer dist/product-app/browser/*.js --no-border-checks --html dist/product-app/sme/index.html && http-server -o -c-1 ./dist/product-app/sme/"`
-5. Try to run the `analyze:sme` command and explore the website in opened tab
-6. Another way is to upload `stats.json` file to official [Esbuild Bundle Analyzer](https://esbuild.github.io/analyze/) website and explore the bundle size there
-7. Try **new bundle analyzer by Kevin Kreuzer called HawkEye** by running `npx @angular-experts/hawkeye init`, we're using multi project workspace so we have to provide correct name of the application we've generated previously, once finished, explore the `package.json` file and run the newly added hawkeye npm script (see the exact script name in the file)
+**new bundle analyzer by Kevin Kreuzer called HawkEye** by running `npx @angular-experts/hawkeye init`, we're using multi project workspace so we have to provide correct name of the application we've generated previously, once finished, explore the `package.json` file and run the newly added hawkeye npm script (see the exact script name in the file)

-## TODO 10 - Workspace configuration & budgets
+## TODO 9 - Workspace configuration & budgets (unit test for producte `.js` bundle file size)

 Our workspace setup is pretty much done, let's see what it looks like and what can be configured...